 Title I Targeted Assistance schools must ensure that services provided by Title I personnel and all instructional materials for the Title I program, regardless of the model of delivery used, are supplemental.
 The supplementary service the Title I program provides exists solely to give the academically at-risk student more opportunities for instruction than the regular education provides.
 Therefore, funds may not be used as general aid to the regular classroom.

-To assist schools with effectively developing, implementing, and evaluating their Title I Targeted Assistance Program, the Title I Department of the Academic Achievement Division of the ADE has developed the ESEA for LEAs training program.
+To assist schools with effectively developing, implementing, and evaluating their Title I Targeted Assistance Program, contact the Title I Inbox for assistance.